robertbiv/Crypto-Transaction-Tracker/TERMS_OF_SERVICE.md

-# Terms of Service - Crypto Tax Automation Engine
+# Terms of Service - Crypto Transaction Tracker

-**Last Updated: December 16, 2025**
+**Last Updated: December 19, 2025**

 ## TL;DR

-This is a personal tool I built to track my own crypto taxes.
+This is a personal, self-hosted tool I built to track and review my own crypto activity.
 It's provided AS-IS with **no warranty**.
-I'm not a tax professional.
-You must review all outputs with a qualified tax professional before filing.
-This tool can make mistakes. **I take no liability for errors, data loss, or audit penalties.** Use locally only.
+I'm not a financial, accounting, or legal professional.
+You must review all outputs with a qualified advisor before acting on them.
+This tool can make mistakes. **I take no liability for errors, data loss, or regulatory consequences.** Use locally only.
 Use Read-Only API tokens for security.
 See requirements.txt for dependencies.

 ---